kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.391   General.

-Each auxiliary rotor, each fixed or movable stabilizing or control surface, and each system operating any flight control must meet the requirements of §§27.395, 27.397, 27.399, 27.411, and 27.427.
+Each auxiliary rotor, each fixed or movable stabilizing or control surface, and each system operating any flight control must meet the requirements of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.395   Control system.|§27.395]], 27.397, 27.399, 27.411, and 27.427.

 \[Amdt.
 27-26, 55 FR 7999, Mar.
 6, 1990, as amended by Amdt.
 27-34, 62 FR 46173, Aug.
 29, 1997\]